 Where is the customer currently along their journey?

-The customer journey is, at its most basic, the process from when a customer becomes aware of a product to the point where they’ve bought it and are telling others about it.
-There are five touchpoints:
+The customer journey is, at its most basic, the process that considers when a customer becomes aware of a product to the point where they’ve bought the item and are telling others about it.
+There are five touchpoints along the customer journey: